 We believe that God created the first man and woman without sin.
-He granted them free choice, and they fell into sin through their choice to disobey God.
-Through this entrance of sin into the world, all people became sinners by nature (Romans 5:12–14) and separated from God.
+He granted them free choice, and they fell into sin through their choice to disobey God (Genesis 3:17-19).
+Through this entrance of sin into the world, all people became sinners by nature (Romans 5:12-14) and separated from God.
 But God, in His infinite love and mercy, reconciled humanity to Himself by giving the world His only Son, “that whoever believes in Him should not perish, but have everlasting life” (John 3:16).
-We believe, therefore, that anyone who accepts God’s pardon for sin through Jesus Christ will be forgiven and redeemed and will live forever in God’s presence in the afterlife.
+We believe, therefore, that anyone who accepts God’s pardon for sin through Jesus Christ will be forgiven and redeemed and will live forever in God’s presence.

 Salvation (redemption from sin) is a gift of God’s love, mercy, and forgiveness, and can only be attained through belief in Jesus.
 “Not by works of righteousness which we have done, but according to His mercy He saved us” (Titus 3:5).
 Having received the gift of salvation, the believer is saved forever; after death, his or her soul will live forever in Heaven.
 “I give them eternal life, and they shall never perish; neither shall anyone snatch them out of My hand” (John 10:28).
 Believers continue to be fallible people in need of God’s forgiveness, but despite their shortcomings and sins, they will never lose their salvation.